DevCPProcessor/stable_tokens_system/README.md

   }
 ```

-Other than that, superAdmin address must call `setOracleAddress` and `setBuybackContractAddress` functions, so that fee from PersonalConversion.sol could go to both oracle and buyback contract in the future:
+Other than that, superAdmin address must call `setOracleAddress` and `setBuybackContractAddress` functions, so that fee from PersonalEthConversion.sol could go to both oracle and buyback contract in the future:
 ```
   function setOracleAddress(address _oracleAddress) public onlySuperAdmin {
     oracleAddress = _oracleAddress;